 Antarctica is the coldest, driest place on earth, so you'll definitely want to dress for cooler temperatures -- luckily it only drops into the 20s and 30s during the Austral summer.
-On a large-ship cruise, you won't be getting off the ship, but you may spend a considerable amount time watching the scenery from out on deck or on your private balcony.
-Either way, it will be windy and cold!
+On some sailings, you won't be getting off the ship, but you may spend a considerable amount of time watching the scenery from out on deck or on your private balcony.